Staged Blueprint Planning

 • Use Shift + scroll wheel (default keybinding) to change the target stage.

-• Selecting entities will move entities in the current stage to the target stage.
+• Select entities to move entities from the current stage to the target stage.

-• Alt/Reverse selecting with the tool will move entities from any stage to the current stage.
+• Reverse select to move entities from any stage to the target stage.

 All these actions are compatible with undo!